Brooke McClymont: Biography

 McClymont is married to singer-songwriter Adam Eckersley.
 They had a daughter in 2013 and a son in 2020.

 The duo released the album Adam & Brooke in February 2018 which peaked at number 16 on the ARIA Charts.

 In January 2022, McClymont appeared as a contestant on the eighth season of I’m A Celebrity…Get Me Out Of Here!
 Australia.
 She finished second, behind winner Dylan Lewis.

+On 30 June 2023, McClymont and Eckersley released their second album Up, Down & Sideways.

+McClymont and Eckersley will appear on the eighth season of The Amazing Race Australia in 2024.